Skip links

 While it’s important to be vigilant against potential OSHA scams, the best way to protect your business is to ensure compliance with safety regulations from the outset.
 Here are some steps to help you stay safe from scams and maintain a safe workplace:

 Stay informed about OSHA regulations and requirements relevant to your industry.
 Train your employees on hazard communication and workplace safety to prevent potential violations.
-Enroll them in courses like New York OSHA 30-hour construction to get them complied with the authority’s regulations.
+Enroll them in courses like New York OSHA 30-hour construction to get them to comply with the authority’s regulations.
 Familiarize yourself with hazard communication requirements, safety standards, and protocols that apply to your specific business.

 If you receive a call from someone claiming to be from OSHA, request their name, contact information, and the reason for their call.
 Inform them that you will call OSHA’s official number (found on their website) to confirm their identity.
 Never divulge personal or financial information over the phone or via email with unsolicited callers.
 Ask for the caller’s name, contact information, and the reason for their call.
-Legitimate OSHA representatives should be willing to provide this information
+Legitimate OSHA representatives should be willing to provide this information.

 Keep a record of all interactions with OSHA representatives.
 This includes notes from phone conversations, emails, and any written correspondence.
 This documentation can be invaluable if you ever need to verify the legitimacy of a call.
 If you receive a suspicious call or email, make a record of the date, time, and details of the conversation or message.
 This information may be helpful if you need to report the incident.